Eve-Ramat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. * echo $((2#$BINARY)): Converts a number from base 2 to base 10.
 The number in base 2 is stored in the environment variable BINARY.
 The script displays the number in base 10, followed by a new line

-13. * echo {a..z}{a..z} | tr " " "\n" | grep -v "oo": Creates a script that prints all possible combinations of two letters, except "oo".
+13. * echo {a..z}{a..z} | tr " " "\n" | grep -v "oo": Creates a script that prints all possible combinations of two letters, except "oo"i.

+14.  * printf "%02.2f\n" $NUM: Prints a number with two decimal places.
+The number will be stored in the environment variable NUM.